THE BIBLE ON THE SUBJECT OF CHRISTIAN DRESS

 "For all that is in the world, the lust of the flesh, and the lust of the eyes, and the pride of life, is not of the Father, but is of the world" (1 Jn.
 2:16).

-"...for that which is highly esteemed among men is abomination in the sight of God" (Lke 16:15).
+"...for that which is highly esteemed among men is abomination in the sight of God" (Lk 16:15).

 The above verses demonstrate that the world is driven by lust and pride.
-Ordinarily, the carnal man is pleasure seeking and attracted to such things as exotic cars, fancy clothing, nice homes, vacations, cruises, and choice properties.
-This carnal attraction is what the Bible calls "lust".
+Ordinarily, the carnal man is pleasure-seeking and attracted to such things as exotic cars, fancy clothing, nice homes, vacations, cruises, and choice properties.
+This carnal attraction is what the Bible calls "lust."
 But lust is a compacted word that denotes covetousness, greed, and idolatry.
 No doubt all three of these empower and propel the fashion craze.
 Then there's sexual lust.
 The fact that much of our modern apparel is tailored to complement the body in a sexy manner should provoke a healthy degree of concern among Christians.
 There is simply no denying the sensual and provocative forms of dress promoted everywhere as the new norm.
-And the apparent aim of those controlling the fashion industry is to arouse our sexual appetite through the use of skimpy clothing.
-The obvious appeal to the “lust of the flesh”, the “lust of the eyes”, and the “pride of life” is reason enough to draw a line in the “sand” when it comes to dress.
-And if it's pride that motivates us to distinguish ourselves so prominently in the area of style that too needs to be properly considered.
+The apparent aim of those controlling the fashion industry is to arouse our sexual appetite through the use of skimpy clothing.
+The obvious appeal to the “lust of the flesh,” the “lust of the eyes,” and the “pride of life” is reason enough to draw a line in the “sand” when it comes to dress.
+And if it's pride that motivates us to distinguish ourselves so prominently in the area of style, that too needs to be properly considered.

 Women

 As established previously, the cultural norms of dress are drifting ever further from modesty and decency and gravitating increasingly closer toward sexual promiscuity.
 So where does the Christian woman draw the line?
 At what point is it decided that the trend has gone too far?
-And more specifically, how much of the feminine anatomy should be concealed or revealed?
-Before addressing these important questions, it's essential to realize that apostle Paul gave some pretty specific guidelines of dress to the early Church.
-To see this for yourself, notice the following verse:
+More specifically, how much of the feminine anatomy should be concealed or revealed?
+Thankfully, the Apostle Paul did not leave us clueless in respect to these questions, as demonstrated in the following verses:

 "In like manner also, that women adorn themselves in modest apparel, with shamefacedness and sobriety; not with broided hair, or gold, or pearls, or costly array; but which becometh women professing godliness with good works" (1 Tim 2:9-10).

-In describing the mode of dress appropriate for Christian women, the apostle Paul exhorts them to dress “modestly” with “shamefacedness and sobriety”.
-Then he goes on to contrast modest dress with good deeds and true worship of God (1 Tim 2:9–10).
+Notice that while addressing the appropriate mode of dress for Christian women, the apostle Paul exhorts them to adorn themselves “modestly” with “shamefacedness and sobriety”.
+He then goes on to contrast outward appearance with the true adornment of good deeds and genuine worship of God, emphasizing that a Christian’s character should outshine their clothing.

 (A) Modest Apparel

-In 1 Timothy 2:9-10, Paul uses the phrase “modest apparel” to describe proper female attire.
-But to understand the meaning of this phrase we must consult the original Greek.
+In 1 Timothy 2:9-10, Paul uses the phrase “modest apparel” to describe the appropriate mode of attire for women.
+To understand the meaning of this phrase, we must consult the original Greek.
 The word modest is translated from the Greek kosmios and simply means orderly, modest, sensible, or decent.
 Apparel, however, is a much more significant word.
 The Thayer’s Greek Lexicon defines it as follows:

 Strong’s NT 2689: Apparel καταστολή (katastole)